Agent Learning via Early Experience: Discussion

 \subsection{Impact of Branching Factor}

 To investigate the impact of branching factor for our methods, we also ablate the branching factor \(K\), the number of alternative actions rolled out per expert state when generating early experience.
-Figure~\ref{fig:dis_human_n_branch} (b) shows that IWM improves steadily as \(K\) increases, consistent with learning richer transition regularities.
-SR improves at small to moderate \(K\) and can be non-monotonic at very large \(K\): comparing many alternatives occasionally includes other success-leading actions, reducing contrast with the expert, and current models have limited capacity to reason over many alternatives and outcomes in a single context.
-Overall, both variants improve most of the time, with IWM favoring larger \(K\) and SR working best with a modest \(K\) (\eg, 2–4).
+Figure~\ref{fig:dis_human_n_branch}(b) shows that IWM improves steadily as \(K\) increases, consistent with learning richer transition regularities.
+SR improves at small to moderate \(K\) and shows diminishing returns at very large \(K\): comparing many alternatives occasionally includes other success-leading actions, reducing the contrast with the expert, and current models have limited capacity to reason over many alternatives and outcomes in a single context.
+Overall, both methods improve most of the time, with IWM favoring larger \(K\) and SR working best with a modest \(K\) (\eg, 2–4).